-Take a bit of monologue, sprinkle heavily with dynamic To Woman' lp, this new soul songstress has placed more than enough than enough meaning on the words of Tove and Tife.
+SHIRLEY BROWN, "IT AIN'T NO FUN" (East / Memphis Music / Two Knight Music, BMI).
+With an extraction from her "Woman To Woman' lp, this new soul songstress has placed more S than enough meaning on the words of love and life.
 Ms. Brown's rap session on this particular single is a continuation of "Woman To Woman."
 It speaks of being in love but never receiving the same feeling.
 Shirley Brown is a tremendous artist and a fantastic storyteller; should garner plenty of chart action.
 Truth TRA 3223 (Stax).

 (Mother Fletcher Music, BMI).
-Take a bit of monologue, sprinkle heavily with dynamic lyrics and top with strings and horns-what do you have?
+Take a bit of monologue,

+sprinkle heavily with dynamic lyrics and top with strings and horns-what do you have?
 A hit record.
 Along with all the main ingredients you must have it delivered by an individual who has the knack and knowhow to get a ditty across.
 Tony Troutman is a new artist who does the job very well.
 Producers Fletcher & Taylor gave Troutman a chance; he gave his strong voice which enhances this lyrical beauty.
 Gramophon GRA-457118.

 ≤ MARGIE JOSEPH, "MARGIE."
-In-> volve yourself with the sound of this vocalist.
-Ms. Joseph's expertise emerges from the depths of ◀ heart and soul.
+In-> volve yourself with the sound of a this vocalist.
+Ms. Joseph's expertise emerges from the depths of ◄ heart and soul.
 Sensitive and tender tunes best fit her expressions.
 Freshness is a factor that gets her across exquisitely.
-'Words'' was previously a single and "Stay Still" could be handled pop, r&b and MOR.
+'Words'' was previously a single and "Stay Still" could be han-dled pop, r&b and MOR.
 "Just As Soon As The Feeling's Over could have been written for this delicate server of sound.
 The message of Margie is "After All This Time."
 Atlantic SD 18126.